Walking is Mandatory in Costa Rica – Enjoy It

 These treks are easiest to complete by hiring a local outfitter who can help with gear, routing and reservations at the rangers stations (required).

-Other overnight backpacking trips that require special permission to attempt include the trans-continental route across the southern Talamancas, the Children’s Eternal Rainforest from Monteverde to Poco Sol, the Murialago sector of Santa Rosa, Mravalles volcano crater, and one that we haven’t tried yet but are planning – the 5 day transect trail from Barva to Sarapiqui.
+Other overnight backpacking trips that require special permission to attempt include the trans-continental route across the southern Talamancas, the Children’s Eternal Rainforest from Monteverde to Poco Sol, the Murcialago sector of Santa Rosa, Miravalles volcano crater, and one that we haven’t tried yet but are planning – the 5 day transect trail from Barva to Sarapiqui.

 If you’re seriously considering spending the night outdoors in Costa Rica you may want to read up on what camping in the rainforest can be like.